LEARNAcademy/syllabus/rails_model/active_record_query_syntax.md

 "SELECT \"country\".* FROM \"country\" WHERE (governmentform LIKE '%Monarchy%')"
 ```

 That opens up a whole new realm of possibilities, doesn't it?
-If you can dream up a query you want to run, you can probably do it with ActiveRecord's flexible where method.
+If you can dream up a query you want to run, you can probably do it with Active Record's flexible where method.

 ### Order, and limit

 Want to get the first record based on one column in the database?
-We can do that with ActiveRecord like this:
+We can do that with Active Record like this:

 ```ruby
 country = Country